jollybearchina/pandas-cn/docs/document/10min.md

 ## Grouping

-By “group by” we are referring to a process involving one or more of the following steps:
+By "group by" we are referring to a process involving one or more of the following steps:

 - **Splitting** the data into groups based on some criteria
 - **Applying** a function to each group independently